harishkolanu235/Devops_Tutorials/Terraform/Variables.md

         }
     ~~~

-- bool: a boolean value, either true or false. bool values can be used in conditional logic.
+- **bool:** a boolean value, either true or false. bool values can be used in conditional logic.
     ~~~
         variable "enabled" {
             default = true|false
         }
     ~~~

-- list : a sequence of values, like ["us-west-1a", "us-west-1c"].
+- **list:** a sequence of values, like ["us-west-1a", "us-west-1c"].
 Elements in a list.
     ~~~
         variable "mylist" {
             type    = list(string)